programmerstandard/Technical-Tools/Todoist/HowToSubscribe.md

 # How To Subscribe Todoist

-* Tap in the "Browse" tab ( Hamburger icon button ) on the bottom-hand sude.
+* Tap in the "Browse" tab ( Hamburger icon button ) on the bottom-hand side.
 * In the top right, tap Settings button (gear icon).
 * Tap Subscription sub menu.
 * Follow the payment step.